-It is claimed (Mochizuki 12d) but currently unchecked that a proof of the abc conjecture can be found from anabelian geometry this context.
+Mochizuki 12d) but currently unchecked that a proof of the abc conjecture can be found from anabelian geometry in this context.
+References

 Shinichi Mochizuki, Panoramic overview of inter-universal Teichmuller theory, pdf

-Ivan Fesenko, Arithmetic deformation theory via arithmetic fundamental groups and nonarchimedean theta functions, 2015 (pdf)
+Ivan Fesenko, Arithmetic deformation theory via arithmetic fundamental groups and nonarchimedean theta functions, European Journal of Mathematics September 2015, Volume 1, Issue 3, pp 405-440 ( publisher, pdf)

 Minhyong Kim, Brief superficial remarks on Shinichi Mochizuki’s Interuniversal Teichmueller Theory (IUTT), version 1, 10/11/2015, ( pdf).

 Taylor Duypuy, Hodge Theaters: , A First Look at the Big Hodge Theater Confused Groups and Torsors

 RIMS/Symmetries and Correspondences workshop: Inter-universal Teichmüller Theory Summit 2016